Pension tax

 How is my pension tax calculated?

-Watch out for emergency tax and basic-rate tax!
+Watch out for emergency tax

+Emergency tax applies when HMRC haven’t given us your tax code yet, so a temporary tax code is applied instead.
 You’ll sometimes see it called an ‘emergency month 1’ tax code because it’s treated like your first month of income for that tax year.

 The reason you can end up paying lots of tax when you’ve got an emergency tax code is – it’s assumed that you’ll be paid the same amount every month for the rest of the year.

+This can sometimes happen again in future tax years.
 So you may pay too much tax at times – but if you do, you’ll be able to claim a tax refund from HMRC.

 Basic-rate tax

+We’ll normally deduct basic-rate tax at 20%.
 So if you pay a different rate of tax, you’ll either be due a refund from HMRC or you may need to pay further tax.

-Go to the government’s website to find out how to claim a tax refund from HMRC
+Go to the government’s website to find out how to claim a tax refund from HMRC.

-Tax relief after you’ve taken money out
+Tax relief when paying into a pension after you’ve taken money out

 Money purchase annual allowance (MPAA)